“Women’s bodies and dancers inspire me.”

 What makes you different?

 I’m not sure if I’m different.
 Everyone has their own story.
-I think living four years in the Middle East in Tel Aviv shaped a lot on how I think and see the world and art.
+I think living four years in the Middle East in Tel Aviv shaped a lot of how I think and see the world and art.

 When did you decide to become an artist?

+I never actually decided to become a painter.
 My brother was painting and I got very interested.
 So I was learning and painting as much as I could.
 Then people became interested in my work.
 So this is how.

 What do you find most fascinating about your work?